-- Tear the slices of bread into pieces and place them in the bowl of a food processor.
+- Place the bread in the bowl of a food processor.

-- Process until they are the consistency of soft bread crumbs.
-You should have 2 cups of crumbs.
+- Process until it is the consistency of soft bread crumbs.

-- Transfer to a small bowl and toss with the Parmesan.
+- Transfer the crumbs to a small bowl and toss them with the Parmesan cheese.

-- Add melted butter and toss to combine.
+- Add the melted butter and toss again to combine.

 Assemble the Casserole

-- Transfer the broccoli and pearl onions to a 13- x 9-inch baking dish that you’ve coated with nonstick cooking spray.
+- Transfer the broccoli and pearl onions to a baking dish that you’ve coated with nonstick cooking spray.
 Pour the cream cheese white sauce over the top and stir gently to coat.

 - Sprinkle with the cheddar cheese.